LanKuDot/MLGame/games/snake/README.md

 * The head is a green square, the bodies are white squares.
 * The head is initially at (40, 40), and the bodies are at (40, 30), (40, 20), (40, 10).
 * The snake initially goes downward.
 It moves 10 pixels long per frame.
+* The snake body will increase one when it eats the food.

 #### Food

-* The food is a red circle, and its size is also 10 \* 10 pixels.
+* The food is 10-by-10-pixel square, but its appearance is a red circle.
 * The position of the food is randomly decided, which is (0 <= 10 \* m < 300, 0 <= 10 \* n < 300), where m and n are non-negative integers.

 ## Communicate with Game